dotnet/csharplang/proposals/readonly-ref.md

 ## Syntax

-One of proposed syntaxes is to use existing `in` keyword as a shorter form of `readonly ref`.
+One of proposed syntaxes is to use existing `in` keyword as a shorter form of `ref readonly`.
 It could be that both syntaxes are allowed or that we pick just one of them.

-While syntax is TBD, I will use `in` as it is significantly shorter than `readonly ref`.
+While syntax is TBD, I will use `in` as it is significantly shorter than `ref readonly`.

 ```C#
         static Vector3 Add (in Vector3 v1, in Vector3 v2)